 Western New York Welcome Center

 One of 11 welcome centers located across New York State, the Western New York Welcome Center features an iconic “Prairie style” design inspired by the legendary architect Frank Lloyd Wright.
 The location features interactive video displays that prominently highlight the region’s history and tourism attractions across Western New York.
-The new Welcome Center also includes a Taste NY Market offering an array of New York grown products.
+The Welcome Center also includes a Taste NY Market offering an array of New York grown products.

 The Taste NY Market showcases a broad selection of freshly made breakfast and lunch items, including soups, salads, sandwiches and desserts using ingredients sourced from Western New York growers and producers.
 It also offers grab-and-go snacks, craft beverages and specialty local items for sale, providing an opportunity for local producers to market their products and to connect New York's residents and visitors to the state's food and beverage producers.